manno-xx/Phaser3CMD/README.md

 * [BasicPhysicsColliderImages](https://github.com/manno-xx/Phaser3CMD/tree/master/BasicPhysicsColliderImages) A very basic physics setup using an image and a tiled sprite (repeating image in a single sprite) The physics setup is that of collision and 'normal, real life response'.
 * [BasicPhysicsColliderShapes](https://github.com/manno-xx/Phaser3CMD/tree/master/BasicPhysicsColliderShapes) A very basic physics setup using only graphic shapes.
 The physics setup is that of collision and 'normal, real life response').
 * [Button](https://github.com/manno-xx/Phaser3CMD/tree/master/Button) Demo of a button that responds to mouseover/out and down.
+* [CameraFX](https://github.com/manno-xx/Phaser3CMD/tree/master/CameraFX) Demo of some 'special fx' with the camera
 * [CovidSimulation](https://github.com/manno-xx/Phaser3CMD/tree/master/CovidSimulation) (**ES6**)Simulation of spreading (COVID-19) infectious desease.
 With adjustible parameters.
 * [CursorKeys](https://github.com/manno-xx/Phaser3CMD/tree/master/CursorKeys) How to respond to the cursor keys to control some in-game object.
 * [DataEvent](https://github.com/manno-xx/Phaser3CMD/tree/master/DataEvent) (**ES6**) Game objects can store their own data ('custom properties') When they change value, you can get notified by an event.